Distillation of Large Language Models via Concrete Score Matching: Introduction

 This paper adopts the idea from energy-based models~\citep{song2021train}, which design objectives that avoid the constraint of probabilistic models (sum-to-one) by using the score-matching objective~\citep{hyvarinen2005estimation}.
 We propose \textit{Concrete Score Distillation} (CSD), a discrete form of the score-matching objective~\citep{meng2022concrete} adapted for autoregressive LLM distillation.
 We address training instability and computational overhead arising when applying the score-matching objective to LLMs, and provide theoretical guarantees of optimality, showing that its solution set is broader than that of DLD from both theoretical and empirical perspectives.
 The resulting objective reduces to matching the relative logit differences across all pairs of vocabulary items between the student and teacher, while allowing flexible weighting across all vocabulary pairs in linear time with respect to vocabulary size.
 Furthermore, we present instances within our framework that exhibit both mode-seeking and mode-covering properties.

-In our experiments, we conducted both task-agnostic instruction-following distillation and task-specific distillations (summarization, mathematics, and translation) using GPT-2~\citep{radford2019language}, OpenLLaMA~\citep{openlm2023openllama}, and GEMMA~\citep{team2024gemma} backbones.
+In our experiments, we conducted task-agnostic instruction-following distillation, task-specific distillations (summarization, mathematics, and translation), and general chat capability distillation using GPT-2~\citep{radford2019language}, OpenLLaMA~\citep{openlm2023openllama}, Gemma~\citep{team2024gemma}, Qwen2.5~\citep{team2024qwen2}, and Gemma2~\citep{team2024gemma} backbones.
 The proposed CSD consistently outperformed recent probability-matching objectives as well as direct logit distillation.
 By appropriately choosing weighting functions, we further demonstrated that our method resides on the frontier of the diversity–fidelity trade-off.
 Finally, we observed complementary performance gains when integrating our loss with on-policy techniques.